IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

   - **NOTE:** This is currently only accessible by the primary account users, anyone with Service Provider access will not see this button.

+**Q:** Can UMS 12 remove licenses in the ILP for deleted OS 12 devices?

+**A:** Yes!
+Details can be found here - [HOWTO Remove IGEL Device License](https://igel-community.github.io/IGEL-Docs-v02/Docs/HOWTO-Remove-IGEL-Device-License/#ums-12)

 -----

 ## FAQ - UMS